mohamedallam1991/postgres/content/_index.md

 description = ""
 +++

-# Hugo docDock theme
+# PostgreSQL dcoumentation for beginners
-[Hugo-theme-docdock {{%icon fa-github%}}](https://github.com/vjeantet/hugo-theme-docdock) is a theme for Hugo, a fast and modern static website engine written in Go.
-Hugo is often used for blogs, **this theme is fully designed for documentation.**
+[mohamedallam1991/postgres {{%icon fa-database%}}](https://github.com/mohamedallam1991/postgres) is a documentation for SQL and percisly Postgres, a powerful, open source object-relational database system with over 30 years of active development that has earned it a strong reputation **this docs is fully for learning purposes.**

 This theme is a partial porting of the [Learn theme of matcornic {{%icon fa-github%}}](https://github.com/matcornic/hugo-theme-learn). and its default style "flex" comes from [facette.io](https://github.com/facette)'s documentation.